 Dr. Sikivu Hutchinson

-An author, educator and founder of Black Skeptics Group and Black Skeptics Los Angeles.
-She is a senior intergroup specialist for the Los Angeles County Human Relations Commission and founder of the Women’s Leadership Project (WLP), a high school feminist mentoring program in South Los Angeles.
+Author, educator and founder of Black Skeptics Group and Black Skeptics Los Angeles.
+She is a senior intergroup specialist for the Los Angeles County Human Relations Commission and founder of the Women’s Leadership Project (WLP), a high school black feminist of color mentoring program in South Los Angeles.
 Sikivu is the author of Imagining Transit: Race, Gender, and Transportation Politics in Los Angeles, Moral Combat: Black Atheists, Gender Politics, and the Values Wars and Godless Americana: Race and Religious Rebels and Humanists in the Hood: Unapologetically Black, Feminist, and Heretical.
-Sikivu was also a contributing editor for The Feminist Wire and a visiting scholar at University of Southern California’s Center for Feminist Research.
-Her forthcoming novel, White Nights, Black Paradise, on Peoples Temple and the Jonestown massacrewas published in 2015 and the play adaptation was mounted in 2018 and 2020 at the Hudson Theatre and San Francisco’s Museum of the African Diaspora through Third Rail Alive Productions.
+Sikivu was also a contributing editor for The Feminist Wire.
+Her novel, White Nights, Black Paradise, on Peoples Temple and the Jonestown massacrewas published in 2015 and the play adaptation was mounted in 2018 and 2020 at the Hudson Theatre and San Francisco’s Museum of the African Diaspora through Third Rail Alive Productions.

 A documentary film researcher, screenwriter and book editor.
 Her primary focus is mental health issues within the African-American community, related to long-term physical and sexual abuse within families from a non-religious perspective.
 Toni has an M.F.A. in creative writing and a Master’s degree in MAT-TESOL.
 Toni also writes for the blog, “The Body is Not an Apology”.